Viswas-Programs/ParodyWindows11/README.md

 A parody of an operating system. the name I chose is Windows 11 Look for more in the wiki of my project in (https://github.com/Viswas-Programs/ParodyWindows11/wiki) there.

-ISSUE: Becuase of GitHub raw files not working, neither the installer nor the update manager will work. so untill that issue is fixed in github's side, those 2 programs won't run!

-Easy setup (if github servers work): Use the windows 11 installer file and that's it!
+Easy setup (if github servers work): For linux only, run dos2unix command on the Bash script, and then run the file in linux terminal, in the directory you want to install, and run the file.

 Manual Setup: